alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/excel-as-frontend.md

 - If the data source is a remote file, we just need to control access permission on it.
 - If the data source is a database or HTTP endpoint, we can provide a personalized credential with permissions only for specific queries.
-- Windows Authentication can be used for the cases above.
+- Windows Authentication is an option for the cases above.

 Another advantage is that once downloaded, the data is available for usage even if there is no internet connection.